Declarative Schema Migrations

 --dev-url "redshift://user:pass@redshift-cluster:5439/dev?search_path=public&sslmode=disable"

-The following example demonstrates how to use an SQL schema file as the desired state and update the database schema to match it:
+The following example demonstrates how to use an SQL schema file as the desired state:

 - MySQL